 Improved Corporate Governance

 INCR provides investors with support and coordination in filing corporate shareholder resolutions on climate change and other pressing sustainability issues.
-More than 100 such resolutions were filed with U.S. companies in 2010, dozens of which were later withdrawn after companies agreed to take action on the investors’ requests.
+More than 150 such resolutions were filed with companies in 2016, several dozen of which were later withdrawn after companies agreed to take action on the investors’ requests.

 Cutting-Edge Tools for Sustainable Investing